Drenica massacres

 The Drenica massacres (Masakrat në Drenicë; Масакри у Дреници, Masakri u Drenici) were a series of killings of Kosovo Albanian civilians committed by Serbian special police forces in the Drenica region of central Kosovo.

 According to Human Rights Watch, abuses in the Drenica region during the Kosovo War 1998-1999 "were so widespread that a comprehensive description is beyond the scope of this report".
 Key atrocities took place in the period of February – March 1998 in the Çirez, Likoshan, and Prekaz and during the NATO bombing of Yugoslavia, from March to June 1999 in the villages of Izbica, Rezalla, Poklek and Çikatovë e Vjetër.

 Background

 Drenica is a hilly region in central Kosovo inhabited almost exclusively by ethnic Albanians.
 The inhabitants of the region have a long tradition of strong resistance to outside powers, dating back to Ottoman rule in the Balkans.

-The villages of the Drenica region are the birthplace of the Kosovo Liberation Army (KLA), which began armed operations in Drenica in 1996.
+The villages of the Drenica region were the birthplace of the Kosovo Liberation Army (KLA), which began armed operations in Drenica in 1996.
+Following a battle in Rezallë near Skenderaj in 1997, the KLA gained control over the region and it became their stronghold until the end of the war.
 By 1997, Kosovo Albanians had begun to refer to Drenica as "liberated territory" because of the KLA's presence.